ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtc.md

 ### RTC

 Implementing RTC enables Mbed OS to keep track of current time.
-The RTC API is not mandatory, but by implementing it, you can use standard library time keeping functions, such as `time`.
+It backs the standard library time keeping functions, such as `time`.

 #### Assumptions